 As the former Manager of Finance and Human Resources of a large church for almost twenty years, my work experience included all aspects of accounting, personnel management, payroll, filing taxes, insurance compliance/claims and coordinating travel plans for domestic and international mission trips, senior adult destinations, and events.

 As a volunteer, I have organized a Women’s Ministry and worked with Operation Shoebox, Compassion International, Meals on Wheels and the Ronald McDonald House.
-I am a member of a few National Societies: Daughters of the American Revolution, Daughters of the American Colonists, United States Daughters of 1812, and New England Women.
-Several years ago, a friend introduced me to quilting.
-Now that I am retired, I enjoy the company of other quilters and am involved in local Quilt Guilds in the San Luis Obispo area.
+I am a member of several National Societies: Daughters of the American Revolution, Daughters of the American Colonists, United States Daughters of 1812, and New England Women.

-I was born in Maine and am a descendant of several Patriots, mostly sailors.
-Serving veterans and service members is something I feel passionate about and love the mission or the “heart” of the Quilts of Valor Foundation.
-Wrapping someone in a healing and handmade quilt not only says thank you and welcome home but represents a bridge across time for me.
-It connects us not only as a community, from our past military history to the present conflicts we face, but it gives us hope of continued freedom for future generations.
+A friend introduced me to quilting about fifteen years ago and it became a wonderful opportunity to do something I enjoyed and be supportive of our veterans and service members at the same time!
+I feel passionate about the mission at the “heart” of the Quilts of Valor Foundation; Wrapping someone in a healing and handmade quilt not only says “Thank You and Welcome Home” but builds a bridge across time for me.
+It connects us not only as a community, and as a nation with a long military history, it gives us hope of continued freedom for future generations.